Ask Slashdot: Would You Use A Cellphone With A Kill Code?

 Re: (Score:2)

+"I don't know it *now*, but I will know it in the future" would be a new defence.
+Whilst I'd be inclined to agree with you, it might be a new technicality.
+Not sure I'm ready to risk my liberty to try it out though.

-This is getting ridiculous (Score:3)
+This is getting ridiculous (Score:4, Interesting)

 You are in a foreign country.